Current Status

 • Analyze case vignettes involving patient autonomy and provider authority

-III.
-NASW Code of Ethics and Professional Standards
+Objective #2: NASW Code of Ethics and Professional Standards

 • Review Section 1.02: client self-determination